 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.
 This interdisciplinary course does not count toward the completion of any diversification requirement.

 This upper-level seminar offers students in the concentration an opportunity to integrate the various topics and approaches to which they were exposed in the law-related courses they have taken.
 Each year, the senior seminar is designed around a specific substantive theme or topic.
 The themes as well as the format and approach to the course change from year to year, depending upon the faculty members teaching the course and their interests.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: permission of instructor.
+Permission of instructor required.
 Offered spring semester every year.

 The Law & Society Program's approach to the individual study course (IS) option is to emphasize flexibility while maintaining the academic integrity of the program's curriculum.
 The specific details of an IS course plan are to be negotiated between and among the students, faculty members and the program chair.
 IS courses may be offered within the Law & Society Program upon the request of a qualified student, depending primarily upon faculty interest and availability to supervise the student applying to take such a course.